aloop/aml-css/README.md

 * `$aml-grid-gutter`: the horizontal spacing between grid items.
 Defaults to `$aml-spacing`.
 * `$aml-grid-vertical-gutter`: the vertical spacing between grid items.
 Defaults to `$aml-grid-gutter`.

-### Breakpoints

-There are 3 breakpoint mixins provided by aml-css:
-* `bp`, which creates a min-width media query
-* `bp-max`, which creates a max-width media query
-* `bp-min-max`, which creates a media query constrained between a min-width and max-width

-The `bp` and `bp-max` mixins share the same function signature of: `bp($breakpoint, $media)`, where `$breakpoint` can be a named breakpoint, as defined in `$aml-breakpoints`, or alternatively a number with or without a unit.
-Numbers given without units are assumed to be pixels, and is converted to rem in the final output. `$media` is an optional parameter.

-The `bp-min-max` mixin's function signature is `bp-min-max($min-bp, $max-bp, $media)`, where media is an optional parameter.

 #### Global defaults for breakpoints

 * `$aml-default-media-type`: Sets the media type to use in media queries.